frank-trollmann/machine-learning_example-project/README.md

 ## Kaggle API

 We will download our data from Kaggle via source code.
 For this to work you will need to be registered with Kaggle and download your API key configuration.
-This requires the following steps:
+Note that this project still uses the old Kaggle API (now called Legacy API).
+You can set it up like this:
 1) Make a free kaggle account.
-2) generate an API key on *https://www.kaggle.com/(yourusername)/account*
+2) Generate a Legacy API key on *https://www.kaggle.com/settings*
 3) This should automatically download a $kaggle.json$ with your API access.
 4) Place this file into your home directory into the $.kaggle$ folder.
+    - You will likely have to create the .kaggle folder
+    - On windows systems, the folder should be under your user folder (e.g., `C:\Users\<username>\.kaggle`)
+    - On Mac and Linux-based machines, this should be under `~./kaggle`
 5) (Not for Windows users!)
 For security reason, please run from your terminal: `chmod 600 ~/.kaggle/kaggle.json`.
 This command ensures that your Kaggle API secured and unreadable by others.

 After completing these steps, the Kaggle API will find your access credentials and use them automatially when accessing datasets.
 The kaggle API is already installed from the requirements.txt